ProjectLibertyLabs/gateway/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Integration/end-to-end tests added/updated
 - [ ] Documentation added or updated (where applicable)
 - [ ] API endpoints added or changed?
 Added the endpoints in main.ts and regenerated Swagger docs
+- [ ] New packages are noted in the description or summary with what they do
 - [ ] Breaking changes? "breaking changes" label added.
 - Environment variable changes?
-This is a breaking change for deployment.
+This is a breaking change for deployment:
-    - [ ] Update docker files, k8s, env templates
+    - [ ] Update docker files,  files, environment templates
     - [ ] Update config Joi validations, and config setup in tests
-    - [ ] Make a pull request for any *-infra repos that have a deployed Gateway instance.
+    - [ ] Make a pull request for any *-infra repositories with a deployed Gateway instance.
 Merge this _first_ before merging this PR.